drj-sharma/url-shortner-go/README.md

 ```

 ```
-Migration has already been done, you don't have to create table.
+Migration support has already been done in this project (whenever server starts), that means you don't have to create table.
 It will automatically create the table using Migration.
 You only have to create database and update that database in Config Object -> /config/config.go
 ```